marvel80/SearchApi/README.md

 ## Search using AWS services

-This project demonstartes building a `Spring Boot` based API for a simple search functionality.
+This project demonstrates building a `Spring Boot` based API for a simple search functionality.
 The search is powered by AWS ElasticSearch.
-We explore deploying the API on ElasticBeanstalk & finally, place the API behind AWS API Gatewatay.
+We explore deploying the API on ElasticBeanstalk & finally, place the API behind AWS API Gateway.

 A call to API is thus fronted by gateway which is protected by AWS IAM user.
 All the calls to API will need proper authorization to be processed.

 Please see the section on API call which explains more on how calls are actually made.

-## Prerequisites
-AWS account
-IDE
-JDK
-Maven

 ## API calls

 #### Elastic Search API call :
+A sample call to search indexed documents , calling the ES directly on index `pc-plan-data`,  vis ES API's.
+Note how we have constructed a `bool query` in the body of the request.

 ```

 curl -X POST \
   https://search-pc-search-2stnwuev5f62c5omwl6e7oprum.us-west-1.es.amazonaws.com/pc-plan-data/_search \
   -H 'Content-Type: application/json' \